Blog

 Each of these actions has a significantly negative effect on children and causes more emotional and mental problems in the long run, increasing the likelihood of misbehavior exponentially.

-When questioning how parents should discipline their child, there is no one size fits all answer.
-Just as each child is unique, so are parents, especially in how they choose to enact their parental roles.
-However, by incorporating these positive discipline techniques into your family’s lives, you can guarantee that your child will feel loved and heard as they learn how to correct their poor behavior choices.
+There is no one-size-fits-all answer when questioning how parents should discipline their children.
+As each child is unique, so are parents, especially in how they enact their parental roles.
+By incorporating these positive discipline techniques into your family’s lives, you can ensure your child will feel loved and heard as they learn how to correct their poor behavior choices.

-If, however, you feel that your child needs extra support, Children’s Bureau provides tools and resources that can help any child (ages 0-21) that are displaying emotional or behavioral distress.
-Usually, it is difficult for parents to manage certain behaviors on their own.
+However, if you feel that your child needs extra support, All For Kids provides tools and resources that can help any child (ages 0-21) who is displaying emotional or behavioral distress.
+It is often difficult for parents to manage certain behaviors independently.
 However, extra support is available and will make all the difference in your child’s growth process.

-No matter how you choose to incorporate positive parenting into your family’s lives, you can be sure that you will see a significant difference, both short-term and in the long run.
+No matter how you choose to incorporate positive parenting into your family’s lives, you can be sure that you will see a significant difference, both in the short and long run.

 Sources: